URL Parser – Extract and Analyze URL Components Easily

 Overview of URL Parsers

-A URL parser is a tool designed to analyze and deconstruct URLs into their individual components.
+A URL parser is a specialized tool that breaks down URLs into their individual components for easy analysis.

 -

-Breaking down URLs into their constituent parts (protocol, domain, path, query parameters, etc.).
+Deconstruction: Breaking down URLs into parts like protocol, domain, path, and query parameters.

 -